WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part2/Amperage/index.md

 ##### Amp Hours (Ah)

-When describing the quantity of charge either available, or used, _amp hours_ (Ah), are used.
+When describing the quantity of charge either available or used, _amp hours_ (Ah), are used.
 An amp hour is an hour's worth of amps, or `3,600 coulombs` (since there are `3,600` seconds in an hour).

 In our water tower analogy, the quantity of water flowing over our water wheel at any given second is measured in amps, and the quantity of water stored in the water tower (battery), is described in amp hours.